Global markets gain as more economies prepare to reopen

-BEIJING, China — Global stock prices gained Monday after Japan’s central bank boosted support for financial markets as more governments prepared to reopen economies that were shut down to fight the coronavirus pandemic.
+BEIJING, China — Global stocks rose Monday after Japan’s central bank boosted support for financial markets and more governments prepared to reopen economies that were shut down to fight the coronavirus pandemic.

-Tokyo's benchmark surged 2.7% and European markets opened higher.
-Shanghai, Hong Kong and Sydney also gained.
+Tokyo's benchmark surged 2.7% and European markets traded higher, while Wall Street futures pointed to gains on the open in the U.S.

 The Bank of Japan said it will inject money into the financial system by purchasing an additional 15 trillion yen ($140 billion) of commercial paper and bank loans.
 The bank also scrapped its ceiling on purchases of government debt.